volotat/Experiments/Reddit Logo Generator/README.md

 ![](dataset.png)

 It was slightly augmented by training on smaller dataset, cherry-picking some good results, slightly improving and than adding them up (last two rows).
-And here is kind of results what I've got:
+And here are kind of results what I've got:

 ![](results.png)